It's rare to find Frog Bikes reduced, but I've been trying to find where are the best places to buy a Frog Bike this monthRead More

 • those who like supporting new and innovative British brands

-If you are scared witless by even the most basic of bike maintenance then these bikes probably aren’t for you, unless you’re happy to pay your local bike shop to do the upgrades for you.
+If you are scared witless by even the most basic of bike maintenance then these bikes probably aren’t for you, unless you’re happy to pay your local bike shop to do the upgrades.
 Those with two or more children close in age also need to consider whether they'll need to double up on purchases, at which point these bikes stop being quite so cost effective.

 Where to buy the Black Mountain Pinto and Skøg

-At the current time you can only buy the Pinto and Skøg direct from Black Mountain.
-If you’re passing their HQ in the Welsh Black Mountains you can arrange to call in for a test ride or to pick up your bike too.
+Black Mountain are a direct to customer business, so you can only buy the Pinto and Skøg direct from their website.
+If you’re passing their HQ in the Welsh Black Mountains you can arrange to call in for a test ride or to pick up your bike.

-Both the Pinto and Skøg cost £329.99 with a £10 standard UK delivery charge.
+Both the Pinto and Skøg cost £339 with free standard UK delivery.
 Other charges apply for EU, World Wide, specified and next day delivery dates.

 Disclosures: Cycle Sprog were loaned the Pinto and Skog by Black Mountain Bikes for the purpose of this review.
 We were not paid to write this review, and all opinions are our own.
 We do however belong to various affiliate schemes, which means that if you make a purchase after clicking on some of the links on this site we may get a commission payment.
 This doesn't affect what you pay, but does helps us to keep the website running, so we really appreciate you using our links.
 Thank you!

 If you'd rather support us in another way, then you can always buy us a coffee to keep us going to our next article.
 Thanks!

 - The best 14" starter bikes for children aged 3 and 4 years